 Safe Operating Procedures

-Our Safe Operating Procedure contains details of the protective measures we have put in place to reduce the risk of coronavirus to our staff, children and their families, since reopening on June 1st.
+Our Safe Operating Procedure contains details of the protective measures we have put in place to reduce the risk of coronavirus to our staff, children and their families.
 It outlines how we will support staff and children’s well-being as they adapt to a ‘new normal’, whilst maintaining the warm, welcoming and happy environment we have always provided.

 The government acknowledge that it is very difficult to socially distance young children in a Early Years setting, however, with some sensible and realistic precautions, we can minimise the risks.
 We have developed these Safe Operating Procedures based on guidance from Public Health England and the Department of Education guidance for educational settings and their key workers.